philodendron verrucosum

 P. verrucosum appreciates high humidity, so it is worth taking steps to keep air moisture high.
 A humidifier is ideal, but a wet stone tray or growing the plant near open water can also be helpful.

-As a hemi-epiphyte, this plant is adapted to having its roots exposed to air and not remain saturated in wet soil.
-The best potting mix to replicate these conditions is a fast draining and very airy mix.
+As a hemi-epiphyte, this plant is adapted to having its roots exposed to air and not remain saturated in soggy soil.
+A very light, well draining soil is the ideal planting mix to recreate these conditions.
+Peat moss can be an excellent addition to achieve this balance.

 Orchid bark mixed into a regular house plant potting soil will create a coarse and airy texture.
 The addition of perlite will help further by improving drainage.
 The addition of some horticultural charcoal and some sphagnum will make sure the soil remains evenly moist.